-If you do experience side effects, try eliminating the bath altogether and just dry brush daily for a couple of weeks.
-Then add a 20 minute bath with just the salt.
+- If you do experience side effects, try eliminating the bath altogether and just dry brush daily for a couple of weeks.
+Then add a 20 minute epsom salt bath with just the salt.
 Then add the clay.
-Then increase the time.
+Next, increase the time.
 Then increase the frequency.

 - There’s no right or wrong way to take a detox bath, and it can be customized to fit you wherever you are in your natural living journey!